Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 }
 ```

-3. This code snippet defines an output block in Terraform, which is used to display or export specific values from a Terraform configuration.
+3.This code snippet defines an output block in Terraform, which is used to display or export specific values from a Terraform configuration.
 The output "website_url" block is named "website_url" and has a description explaining that it represents the URL of the website.

 The value assigned to this output is derived from the website_endpoint attribute of the aws_s3_bucket_website_configuration resource.
 This resource likely configures an S3 bucket for static website hosting on AWS.
 When Terraform applies this configuration, it retrieves the S3 bucket's website endpoint URL (the public URL where the static website can be accessed) and outputs it.